Catherine22/WebServices/README.md

 - Client : Run WebServices and open [P10_UDP_Socket] fragment on Android devices.

 ## WebView
 **[MyWebView]**, [P14_Full_WebView] and [P13_Nested_WebView] supports the functions of...

 1. Going back to previous pages.
 2. Showing a ProgressBar while WebView is loading resources.
 3. Launching other apps installed in your device by url scheme.

-4. Handling JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
+4. Handling JavaScript alert(), confirm() and prompt() and displaying the message with a used-defined dialog.
 >Before using JavaScript, you should have WebView enable JavaScript.
 Go to [P15_WebView_Settings] to set.

-5. Calling Java function from JavaScript
+5. Calling Java functions from JavaScript
 > Two tips:
 >  1. Don't forget to ignore your JavaScriptInterface with Android proguard
 >  2. Add @JavascriptInterface Annotation and you can go to [MyJavaScriptInterface] to see more